saltyJeff/nrc-client/README.md

-# react-ts-mobx-parcel-starter
+# NRC-Client
-Boilerplate for simple projects
+Frontend for NRC

 # Run